AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2024-10-0.md

 - When inserting a MathML equation containing the "<" symbol, an **Invalid character** error is generated.
 (18742)
 - Incorrect UUID generation during the content ingestion process leads to broken submap references in the ingested map.
 (18308)
 - In some cases, delays in processing a new DITA topic is observed when created from the web editor.
 (16836)
-- Searching files in the **Repository** inside the web editor takes too long and sometimes fails to load the results.
+- Searching files in the **Repository** inside the Web Editor takes too long and sometimes fails to load the results.
 (16837)

 ## Publishing